jawj/IKEv2-setup/README.md

 * Start with a clean Ubuntu 17.04 Server installation.

-* Pick a domain name for the VPN server and ensure that it already resolves to the correct IP.
-Let's Encrypt needs this in order to create the server certificate.
+* Pick a domain name for the VPN server and **ensure that it already resolves to the correct IP**. _Let's Encrypt_ needs this in order to create your server certificate.

-* Run `./setup.sh` as root and you'll be prompted to enter all the necessary details.
-You *must* use a strong password or passphrase for the login user, or your server *will* be compromised.
+* Run `./setup.sh` as root and you'll be prompted to enter all the necessary details. **You *must* use a strong password** or passphrase for the login user, or your server *will* be compromised.

 ### Troubleshooting